 \section{Acknowledgements}

-The authors would like to thank Matthew Golden for assisting in the early stages of this project.
+The authors would like to thank Matthew Golden for assisting in the early stages of this project, in particular for writing the first version of the parallelized GPU code for the continuous Cooper-Frye spectra.
 This work was supported by the National Science Foundation (NSF) within the framework of the JETSCAPE Collaboration under Award No. \rm{ACI-1550223}.
 Additional partial support by the U.S. Department of Energy (DOE), Office of Science, Office for Nuclear Physics under Award No. \rm{DE-SC0004286} and within the framework of the BEST and JET Collaborations is also acknowledged.

 \begin{appendices}